CEO and Co-Founder

-Ron Duncan is president and CEO of GCI.
-He first came to Alaska in 1979 with some Alaska friends he met during graduate school.
-He moved to North Pole, Alaska in 1978 where he lived while starting a cable television company in Fairbanks.
-In 1979 Ron moved to Anchorage where he and Bob Walp started GCI.
-In the 37 ensuing years GCI has grown to become the largest telecommunications provider in Alaska with more than 2,200 employees and almost $1 billion in revenues.
+Ron Duncan is CEO of GCI.
+He first came to Alaska in 1977 with some Alaska friends he met during graduate school.
+He moved to North Pole, Alaska in 1978, where he lived while starting a cable television company in Fairbanks.
+In 1979, Ron moved to Anchorage where he and Bob Walp started GCI.
+In the 40 ensuing years, GCI has grown to become the largest telecommunications provider in Alaska, with more than 2,000 employees and almost $1 billion in revenues.

 Ron has an undergraduate degree in Economics from Johns Hopkins University and an MBA from Harvard.